 Since the advent of modern technology and scientific development, man has been in constant pursuit of anything and everything which will not only make his life easier and fun but also pleasurable and leisurely.
-Over time, the physical manifestations of these developments have not satisfied man so he resorted into looking for substances which will make him feel better even when conditions and situations do not seem favorable.
+Over time, the physical manifestations of these developments have not satisfied man so he resorted to looking for substances that will make him feel better even when conditions and situations do not seem favorable.
 This desire for substances led man to use plants and animal substances which he believed can make him forget his pains, sorrows, stress, and reality.
 As time passed, modern medicine has unlocked key substances which will make man’s pain go away paving the way for better methodologies of surgery and recuperation.
-However, since man does not only long for longevity but also for pleasure, he experimented on herbs, spices, serums, and even materials which are organic or non-organic.
-One of these organic substances of which man has been using to better his condition is marijuana, yet this plant has been the center of much argument for its very nature and purpose.
+However, since man does not only long for longevity but also for pleasure, he experimented with herbs, spices, serums, and even materials that are organic or non-organic.
+One of these organic substances that man has been using to better his condition is marijuana, yet this plant has been the center of much argument for its very nature and purpose.
 Some believe that its medicinal qualities merit it as a legal drug to be grown, harvested, and used to better man’s conditions.
 Some maintain that it is one of nature’s forbidden herbs never to be used for any other purpose except medicinal cases or to totally abandon the desire to even try using it for fear of addiction.
 For this purpose, this paper is written to highlight the truth that the disadvantages outweigh the benefits of marijuana use and that for that alone it must not be legalized.

 Understanding Marijuana or Cannabis

-There are numerous reasons why marijuana remains to one of the most difficult drugs to be removed or banned.
+There are numerous reasons why marijuana remains one of the most difficult drugs to be removed or banned.
 Users of marijuana have described the effects of its intoxication.
 They describe these with feelings of euphoria and elation followed by a state of calmness and a state of peace of mind.
-The consensus of professed users of the said drug ascribe to sensations of heightened sensory awareness, increased appetite, and pleasure.
+The consensus of professed users of the said drug ascribes to sensations of heightened sensory awareness, increased appetite, and pleasure.
 There are also reports of mood changes followed by altered time and space perceptions (Iversen, 2009).
-All these feelings of comfort, peace, and euphoria attribute to the use of marijuana among people who have tried or are willing to try it considering that there are positive results following its use.
+All these feelings of comfort, peace, and euphoria are attributed to the use of marijuana among people who have tried or are willing to try it considering that there are positive results following its use.

-Marijuana (cannabis) belongs to classification of “impure plant substances, such as flower tops or leaves whether used by smoking or ingestion.”
-Composed generally of tetrahydrocannabinol (THC) which is the main component of marijuana, it is believed to have the potent power to cause addiction and dependence among user.
+Marijuana (cannabis) belongs to a classification of “impure plant substances, such as flower tops or leaves whether used by smoking or ingestion.”
+Composed generally of tetrahydrocannabinol (THC) which is the main component of marijuana, it is believed to have the potent power to cause addiction and dependence among users.
 In a journal article published by Joy, Watson, and Benson in 2008 titled “Marijuana and Medicine” at the Washington State Institute of Medicine, they wrote that “potential infatuation of people to marijuana may cause serious health impacts to the human body (547).
-In a similar article written by Volkow, Baler, Compton, and Weiss in 2009 titled “The Adverse Health Effects of Marijuana Use” and published in The New England Journal of Medicine, the proponents mentioned that some of the negative effects following intoxication are distraction to attention, short-term memory loss, lowering of cognitive functions, and poor judgment.
+In a similar article written by Volkow, Baler, Compton, and Weiss in 2009 titled “The Adverse Health Effects of Marijuana Use” and published in The New England Journal of Medicine, the proponents mentioned that some of the negative effects following intoxication are a distraction to attention, short-term memory loss, lowering of cognitive functions, and poor judgment.
 Other adverse effects noted following their observations and experiments are palpitation, balance, and motor coordination.
 For prolonged and continued use, the researchers noted that the users exhibit serious problems in mental and physical health leading to low life achievements (24).
 Another part of their observation notes that those who excessively use marijuana will not give any health benefit to the user but will most likely lead to further addiction.
-The article goes to point out that even a little use for relaxation may have a powerful addictive effect to the user thus suggesting that marijuana is bad for people and should never be legalized.
-Although there are few states in the US which have legalized marijuana for its medicinal value, they still, however, acknowledge the truth that it is a “getaway drug” which means that it does not directly heal the patient but only lessens the pain in the process of healing.
-Hall and Lynskey published an article in 2005 titled “Is cannabis a getaway drug?” which shows that consuming marijuana is known to lead to consumption of other more potent prohibited drugs.
+The article goes on to point out that even a little use for relaxation may have a powerful addictive effect on the user thus suggesting that marijuana is bad for people and should never be legalized.
+Although there are few states in the US that have legalized marijuana for its medicinal value, they still, however, acknowledge the truth that it is a “getaway drug” which means that it does not directly heal the patient but only lessens the pain in the process of healing.
+Hall and Lynskey published an article in 2005 titled “Is cannabis a getaway drug?” which shows that consuming marijuana is known to lead to the consumption of other more potent prohibited drugs.
 In their study, they mentioned that in the 1970s, many significant studies have been made and have shown that people who are currently using illicit drugs such as heroin and cocaine were once marijuana users (40).
-This scenario paints an ugly picture of how marijuana, with all its proven medicinal value, can be a subtle ‘getaway’ to higher and stronger drugs which could tragically and fatally lead to addiction and potentially death.
+This scenario paints an ugly picture of how marijuana, with all its proven medicinal value, can be a subtle ‘getaway’ to higher and stronger drugs which could tragically and fatally lead to addiction and potential death.
 With opposing yet remarkably real consequences surrounding the use and legalization of marijuana, why is it that legislators, medical people, and the general public are all puzzled with this herb or drug?
-The answer lies in the view of these three key players in the society.
+The answer lies in the view of these three key players in society.
 Sadly, over the years, many people have not come to a consensus as to how and why marijuana should be banned.

 Cannabis Can be Found almost Anywhere

-In today’s grim reality, the streets are littered with illegal drugs ranging from cheap syrups or tablets to ultra-expensive compound s and mixtures.
+In today’s grim reality, the streets are littered with illegal drugs ranging from cheap syrups or tablets to ultra-expensive compounds and mixtures.
 Volkow et. al. in their article report that America has a staple consumption of ecstasy, cocaine, and marijuana with rave and other related substances trailing the list.
 These drugs are so commonly used that they are regarded as part of the American lifestyle.
 Yet, they mentioned that marijuana may not be considered ‘hard’ since it has medicinal values as opposed to the other two mentioned which individually have none (28).
 This segment that marijuana has healing purposes yet also has addictive qualities is what makes the argument even more chaotic.
-Compounding the problem is that legislators do not want to offend the voting public which favor the legalization of marijuana thus they leave the matter to the hands of the people and their individual discretion.
-History has it that in 1972, the US Congress placed marijuana under the Schedule I of the Controlled Substance Act.
+Compounding the problem is that legislators do not want to offend the voting public which favors the legalization of marijuana thus they leave the matter to the hands of the people and their individual discretion.
+History has it that in 1972, the US Congress placed marijuana under Schedule I of the Controlled Substance Act.
 This only means that the US government does not acknowledge marijuana for its medicinal value and that it is not legitimate for legal debate or even legal consideration(s).
-However, this year, upon the submission of a proposition of several voters in the state of California, the National Conference of State Legislatures began contemplating on marijuana solely for its medicinal values.
+However, this year, upon the submission of a proposition by several voters in the state of California, the National Conference of State Legislatures began contemplating marijuana solely for its medicinal value.
 Since then more than 20 US states have followed calling for a similar motion to reconsider the legal use of marijuana.
 Currently, there are states which allow the use of marijuana even in public places (Medical Marijuana ProCon).

 In a last year’s news report presented in Charisma News, writer/reporter James Kennedy concluded his 2013 article titled “The Problem with Pot: Legalization, Growing Acceptance, Increase Risk of Abuse” with the line: “Drug abuse experts are convinced the number of addicts will grow as more states legalize recreational and medical marijuana” (N.p).
 Note that the two facts are inseparable: marijuana has medicinal healing qualities, but it also has highly addictive and negative effects.